kallemickelborg/recursive-polar-chart/README.md

 The polarchart allows users to:

-- Add/remove branches, layers, and initiatives
+- Add/remove branches, layers, and labels
 - Customize colors and text
 - Adjust chart dimensions and styling
 - Export the chart as SVG or PNG